NOAA-OWP/SoilFreezeThaw/INSTALL.md

 ***Note:** Before running the following examples, it is recommended to run the unittests [tests](https://github.com/NOAA-OWP/SoilFreezeThaw/tree/ajk/doc_update/tests).

 ## Standalone mode example
 The example uses prescribed soil moisture conditions (static) and ground surface temperature for Laramie, WY.
-The simualted results are compared against the benchmark results.
+The simulated results are compared against the benchmark results.

 ### Build
 ```